 We believe that emergency apps connecting citizens with the emergency services have to fully work everywhere in the EU.
-To achieve this, apps should be interconnected in a standardized way.
+To achieve this, emergency apps should be interconnected in a standardised way.

 World over, emergency services are planning their migration to Next Generation emergency communications.
 In Europe, NG112 is being implemented in some countries.
 Emergency Apps will be able to connect to the ESinet.